jjossie/cse212-data-structures/1-stacks.md

 ## Regular Operations

 Stacks' operations are more restricted than lists.
 While you can add values to the beginning of a dynamic array, you can only add and remove elements from the end of a stack.

-Stacks are different from most data structures in that they have only a single access point for regular read/add/remove data operations.
+In other words, stacks have only a single access point for regular read/add/remove data operations.
 To insert a new element, we **push** to the back of the stack.
 To remove the topmost element, we **pop** from the back of the stack.
 The back, therefore is the singular point of access to the data structure.

+While this may seem like a disadvantage, it does come with a significant benenfit: every operation on a stack is O(1) performance.
+This is because the last index of the list being used to store the stack can be determined with a simple `len(sample_stack) - 1`, at which point a lookup from a list at a given index is also a simple O(1) operation.
+No searching or extra processing is needed to add an element to the back of a stack or to remove the last element from it.
+With our example above, the index `2` would be the back of the stack.

 ### Push

 In python, we can push an element onto a stack with the simple `append()` function.
+Python automatically knows that `2` is effectively the back of the stack and the next element should be inserted at index `3`.

 ```python
 sample_stack.append('w')